Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 - `/moderation kick`
 - `/moderation ban`

-To simplify things, you can also use the <com.github.kaktushose.jda.commands.annotations.interactions.Interaction>
+To simplify things, you can also use the <io.github.kaktushose.jdac.annotations.interactions.Interaction>
 to add a base name to all slash commands in a command controller:
 ```java
 @Interaction("moderation")